CK722: Construction

 The original CK722 were direct fallouts from CK718 hearing-aid transistors that did not meet specifications.
 These fallouts were later stamped with CK721 or CK722 numbers based on gain, noise and other dynamic characteristics.
 Early CK722s were plastic-encapsulated and had a black body.
 As Raytheon improved its production of hearing-aid transistors with the introduction of the smaller CK78x series, the body of the CK721/CK722s was changed to a metal case.
 Raytheon, however, kept the basic body size and used a unique method by taking the smaller CK78x rejects and inserting it into the larger body and sealing it.
 The first metal-cased CK721/CK722s were blue, and the later ones were silver.
 More details of this can be found in Jack Ward's website, Semiconductor Museum or the CK722 Museum, see external link reference below.

 Engineers associated with the CK722

 Norman Krim – father of the transistor hobbyist market

 In the late 1930s, Norm Krim, then an engineer for Raytheon, was looking into subminiature tubes for use in consumer applications such as hearing aids and pocket radios.
-Krim's team developed the CK501X subminiature amplifier tube that could run on penlight A type batteries or small 22.5 V B-type batteries.
+Krim's team developed the CK501X subminiature amplifier tube that could run on penlight A type batteries and small 22.5 V B-type batteries.

 Following World War II, Krim was interested in developing the first pocket vacuum tube radio.
 Raytheon approved, and a team headed by Krim designed a set of subminiature tubes specifically for radios (2E32, 2E36, 2E42 and 2G22).
 Raytheon’s acquisition of Belmont Radio proved prescient, and the result was the Belmont Boulevard in 1945.
 The radio did not sell well, and Raytheon took a loss.
 Despite this setback, Krim remained at the company and shifted his attention to the newly developed transistor.